sergipe085/NodeJs-TypeScript-Api-Template/README.md

 Não esqueça de deixar a sua ⭐, também é um modo de contribuir com o projeto ;)

----

 Every kind of contribution is welcome, we admire it!

 Is there any problem?
 Found a bug?
 Do you have any tips?
-Open an [issue] (https://github.com/serjolas1/NodeJs-TypeScript-Api-Template/issues) describing it.
+Open an [issue](https://github.com/serjolas1/NodeJs-TypeScript-Api-Template/issues) describing it.

 Want to contribute code?
-We ask that you first read [this contribution guide] (https://github.com/firstcontributions/first-contributions)
+We ask that you first read [this contribution guide](https://github.com/firstcontributions/first-contributions)

 Don't forget to leave your ⭐, it is also a way to contribute to the project;)